Classical Set Theory: Theory of Sets and Classes: Basic Classes

-In this section we prove the existence of some basic classes which will often appear in the remaining part of the textbook.
-Corresponding existence results are written as exercises with solutions (called hints).
+The following results on the existence of basic classes are written as exercises with solutions (called hints).
 Nonetheless we strongly recommend the reader to try to do all exercises without looking at hints (and without use the G\"odel's Theorem~\ref{t:class} on existence of classes).